arvind632/JavaScript/README.md

 ### **4️⃣ Event Loop monitors the Call Stack**

-If the Call Stack is **empty**, the Event Loop push callback into Call Stack for execution.
+If the Call Stack is **empty**, the Event Loop push callback (Promis & setTimeout) into Call Stack for execution.

  So Event loop is continuously checks the callback queue and if there are any Callback then move it from callback queue to call stack and execute.